lhy-hoyin/PathFinder/README.md

 ## Branches
 `main` : Main development branch
 `production` : A stable version of the application
-`gh-pages` : Used to hold the GitHub Pages files
+`gh-pages` : Used to hold the GitHub Pages files (consist of our guides)